 Why do they matter?

-As a Casa member, you can use a watch-only wallet to verify that the deposit addresses Casa App is presenting to you are in fact generated from your keys.
-This provides added assurance that you’re safe from a man-in-the-middle attack (e.g., a malicious code update misdirecting you to send funds to an address controlled by another party).
+As a Casa member, you can use a watch-only wallet to verify that the deposit addresses the Casa app is presenting to you are in fact generated from your keys.
+This provides added assurance that you're safe from a man-in-the-middle attack (e.g., a malicious code update misdirecting you to send funds to an address controlled by another party).
 These attacks are rare, and we do everything in our power to protect our clients from them.
 By following these guides, you can also verify this personally.